-If you have a disability that may affect adversely your work in this class, then I encourage you to register with the SHSU Counseling Center and to talk with me about how I can best help you.
+Ifyou have a disability that may adversely affect your work in this class, then Iencourage you to register with the SHSU Counseling Center and to talk with me about how I can best help you.
 All disclosures of disabilities will be kept strictly confidential.
-NOTE: no accommodation can be made until you register with the Counseling Center.
+NOTE: no accommodation can be made until you register with Office of Services for Students with Disabilities.